 While the actual CBD (Cannabidiol) compound itself will not lead to a failed drug test, there is still a possibility that some CBD products can show up on a drug test if THC (tetrahydrocannabinol) is present.
-But I thought CBD doesn’t contain THC, marijuana’s main active ingredient, so what gives?
+But I thought CBD doesn’t contain THC, so what gives?

-Full spectrum CBD products ( like Winged) do contain trace amounts of THC.
+Full spectrum CBD products (like Winged) do contain trace amounts of THC.
 For a quick refresher, CBD comes from cannabis, which is a species of plants that has different varieties, including marijuana and hemp.
-If there’s one thing to remember about the difference between these two varieties, it’s this: Both can produce high amounts of the CBD compound we know and love.
+If there’s one thing to remember about the difference between these two varieties, it’s this: both can produce high amounts of the CBD compound we know and love.
 However, THC, the compound that creates the intoxicating feeling, occurs at a much higher level in marijuana than hemp.
-To qualify as hemp, cannabis must contain less than 0.3 percent of THC.
+To qualify as hemp, cannabis must contain less than 0.3% of THC.
 Therefore, if your goal is to find a CBD product with the lowest remnants of THC, it’s important to choose one that is hemp-derived.